Chemistry: A Volatile History: Wallace Carothers invents nylon

 Two decades after the world's first plastic – Bakelite – had been invented in 1907, Wallace Carothers successfully drew off a fibre from the interface of two liquids: hexane-1,6-diamine and decanedioyl-dichloride, which could be spun into a very fine, very strong thread.
 It was given the name nylon.

 Shockingly, only three weeks after the patent for nylon had been filed, a depressed Carothers slipped another carbon based compound into his own drink, potassium cyanide, and killed himself.

 Evidently, industrial chemistry wasn't without its downsides, and one chemist was arguably responsible for single-handedly polluting the entire Earth with lead.

-Thomas Midgley Junior prevents engines from knocking
+Thomas Midgley Jr. prevents engines from knocking

-In his capacity as an engineer with General Motors, Thomas Midgley experimented with a myriad of different compounds, which he added to petrol in an attempt to prevent engines from knocking.
+In his capacity as an engineer with General Motors, Thomas Midgley Jr. experimented with a myriad of different compounds, which he added to petrol in an attempt to prevent engines from knocking.
 Eventually, he discovered one compound that worked brilliantly: tetraethyllead.

 By the 1970s the use of leaded petrol was ubiquitous worldwide, but research was emerging about the damage that it was doing to humans and the environment.
 In 1983, a Royal Commission asked the question: "Is there any part of the Earth’s surface, or any form of life that remains uncontaminated?"

 Today nearly all petrol is unleaded, although lead lives on in motor vehicles in their batteries.